-2013-2016 GSMIP TERM SHEET A. MODEL DESIGN AND TERM The British Columbia Utilities Commission (the Commission) approved, as per Order G-174-13 dated October 24, 2013, the extension of the term of the FortisBC Energy Inc. (FEI) Gas Supply Mitigation Incentive Program (GSMIP) for the period from November 1, 2013 to October 31, 2016 (the 2013-2016 GSMIP).
+2013-2016 GSMIP TERM SHEET

+A. MODEL DESIGN AND TERM

+The British Columbia Utilities Commission (the Commission) approved, as per Order G-174-13 dated October 24, 2013, the extension of the term of the FortisBC Energy Inc. (FEI) Gas Supply Mitigation Incentive Program (GSMIP) for the period from November 1, 2013 to October 31, 2016 (the 2013-2016 GSMIP).
 Order G-174-13 also approved the inclusion of mitigation activities performed by FEI on behalf of FortisBC Energy (Vancouver Island) Inc. (FEVI) in the 2013-2016 GSMIP.

-The intent of having the GSMIP apply to both FEI and FEVI mitigation activities is to ensure that there is no bias in FEI's mitigation efforts for each of the two utilities, and that mitigation activities are based on delivering the maximum value for both FEI and FEVI customers while maintaining supply security and reliability.
+Effective November 1, 2014, as accepted by Commission Letter L-40-14, FEI established a single, combined portfolio representing the forecast resource requirements of the gas utilities being amalgamated at the end of 2014.
+As of December 31, 2014, FEVI was amalgamated with FEI.
+Pursuant to Commission Letter L-5-15 dated February 20, 2015, the GSMIP Term Sheet, amended and effective for the 2014/2015 gas contract year commencing November 1, 2014, reflects all GSMIP mitigation activities are covered under the FEI GSMIP model.

 The GSMIP model design incorporates a blended approach of eligible mitigation revenue and a comparison to a base benchmark.
 FEI's total incentive payment amount is a function of the mitigation revenue achieved as well as the performance of FEI compared to a base benchmark for those mitigation activities where a benchmark applies.

-The payment of an incentive payment for any gas contract year under this program is subject to FEI meeting the firm load requirements of both FEI and FEVI's core customers during that year.
+The payment of an incentive payment for any gas contract year under this program is subject to FEI meeting the firm load requirements of its core customers during that year.
 A gas contract year is from November 1 to the following October 31.
 The incentive payment FEI shareholders receive under the GSMIP will be reviewed and approved annually by the Commission.
+FEI will withdraw the approved incentive amounts from the Midstream Cost Reconciliation Account.

 The 2013-2016 GSMIP will be in effect from November 1, 2013 through October 31, 2016, and so will apply for the 2013/14, 2014/15 and 2015/16 gas contract years.

-B. TOTAL MITIGATION DESCRIPTION FEI and FEVI have surplus gas supply, transportation and storage capacity to sell at certain times of the year when customer demand is less than the amount of resources available.
-Throughout the contract year, FEI and FEI on behalf of FEVI, forecasts what resources will be needed for customer demand and then FEI mitigates the remaining assets.
-FEI mitigates costs for both FEI and FEVI customers by focusing on opportunities to optimize asset utilization for transportation, storage and off-system supply sales.
+B. TOTAL MITIGATION DESCRIPTION

+FEI has surplus gas supply, transportation and storage capacity to sell at certain times of the year when customer demand is less than the amount of resources available.
+Throughout the contract year, FEI forecasts what resources will be needed for customer demand and then FEI mitigates the remaining assets.
+FEI mitigates costs for customers by focusing on opportunities to optimize asset utilization for transportation, storage and off-system supply sales.
 The GSMIP model breaks down the transactions associated with the aforementioned activities into the following categories: Benchmarked Mitigation Activities, Non-Benchmarked Mitigation Activities, and New Mitigation Activities.
 Combined, these activities are referred to as Total Mitigation.